nih-cfde/organization/infrastructure/OnboardingWorkflow.md

 # Workflow for onboarding new members to services (requires admin rights to all resources)

 To fully onboard, a new member must:
- - Fill out the onboarding form
+ - Have a PI or PM fill out the onboarding [form](https://www.nih-cfde.org/onboarding-form/)
  - Accept our GitHub invite
  - Accept our Slack invite

  We track those events, as well as our progress in adding them to our resources [here](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing).

 ## Onboarding Overview
-The Onboarding form will send notifications to coordination@CFDE.groups.io whenever the form is filled out.
-To request being added to coordination mailing list and receive notifications, send your request to the [helpdesk](mailto:coordination+int+1481+4810093048235559374@CFDE.groups.io).
+The Onboarding form will send notifications to support@cfde.atlassian.net whenever the form is filled out.

-A member of the coordination mailing list should begin the onboarding process for new forms *within 2 business days*.
+A member of the coordination team should begin the onboarding process for new forms *within 2 business days*.
 Full onboarding for each person is a typically a multi-day process, and can be done by multiple members of the coordination team, because we have to wait for each new onboardee to accept the invitations.
 The basic workflow is:

   - Add them to our Google Group, and send them an invitation GitHub
   - Add them to the correct mailing lists